-- Gap dithers to fill-in detector gaps
+Gap dithers to fill in detector gaps

-- Sub-pixel dithers to improve PSF sampling
+Sub-pixel dithers to improve PSF sampling

-- Roll dithers (coronagraphy)
+Roll dithers (coronagraphy)

-Roll dithers are different from normal dithers in that the scene is rotated rather than offset.
+Roll dithers are different from normal dithers in that the scene is rotated about the target rather than offset.
 This technique is used in coronagraphy, where a target is placed in position behind a mask.
 Offsetting the target to move the scene would move the target from behind the mask, which is unacceptable to the science use case.
-Positioning the target behind a mask but rotating the scene provides some (but not all) of the benefit of a normal dither because the size of the offset in pixel space depends on the distance from the point of field rotation.
+Positioning the target behind a mask but rotating the scene provides some (but not all) of the benefit of a normal dither since it is an angular rotation rather than an offset; hence, the size of the offset in pixel space depends on the distance from the point of field rotation.
 In this use case, rotating the scene means that a separate guide star acquisition (and hence a separate observation) must be specified for the roll dither observation.
-Coronagraphic sequences are groupings of observations that normally include two science target observations (including a roll dither) plus a PSF reference star observation, all done in a non-interruptible sequence (to minimize changing thermal or other conditions).
-Hence, roll dithers are implemented in a completely different manner from normal offset dithers.
-Roll dithers are not restricted to coronagraphy, but it is the primary example that has been identified for its use.
+Also, a roll slew is accounted as a regular slew even though the telescope pointing stays on the same target position.
+For example, a 10o roll maneuver takes the same amount of time as a 10o movement of position on the sky.

-- Small Grid Dithers (Mainly but not exclusively coronagraphy)
+Small Grid Dithers (Mainly but not exclusively coronagraphy)

-- Dithers and spectroscopy
+Dithers and spectroscopy

-The NIRSpec Multi-Object Spectrograph is a special case, where steps of integral full shutter steps are used for offsetting, and a large step is sometimes needed to obtain full spectral coverage due to the separation of the detector quadrants.
+The NIRSpec Multi-Object Spectrograph, however, is a special case where integral full shutter steps are used in the offsets, and a large step is sometimes needed to obtain full spectral coverage due to the separation of the detector quadrants.
 In some documentation, the motion by integral shutters are referred to as nods rather than dithers.
 There are also some MIRI motions, such as offsets to a nearby background region, that are referred to as nods, but the intent of those motions is different from a dither.
 The nomenclature is unfortunately ambiguous, but can usually be understood from the context.